-Only plant during conditions conducive to rapid, uniform emergence.
+1Only plant during conditions conducive to rapid, uniform emergence.
 Less than optimum conditions at planting can result in poor stands or delayed, staggered emergence, both of which can contribute to increased spotted wilt.
 Note: a twin row is considered to be one row for purposes of determining number of plants per foot of row.

-purposes of determining number of plants per foot of row.
-It is known that closer planted peanuts tend to have an increased risk to white mold.
-This category (15 risk points for spotted wilt) is only for varieties with a risk to spotted wilt of MORE THAN 25 points.
+2It is known that closer planted peanuts tend to have an increased risk to white mold.
+3This category (15 risk points for spotted wilt) is only for varieties with a risk to spotted wilt of MORE THAN 25 points.

-This category (10 risk points for spotted wilt) is for varieties with 25 point or less for risk to spotted wilt.
+4This category (10 risk points for spotted wilt) is for varieties with 25 point or less for risk to spotted wilt.